verrazzano/docs/content/en/docs/setup/install/profiles.md

 ---
-title: "Installation Profiles"
+title: "Install Profiles"
-description: "Named Verrazzano configurations"
+description: "Using named Verrazzano configurations to simplify an installation"
 weight: 2
-draft: true
+draft: false
 ---

-This page describes built-in configuration profiles that can be used to simplify a Verrazzano install.
+This document describes built-in configuration profiles that you can use to simplify a Verrazzano installation.
 An installation profile is a well-known configuration of Verrazzano settings that can be referenced by name, which can then be customized as needed.